ONSdigital/ras-secure-message/API.md

 `POST /message/send or '/v2/messages'

 The messages post endpoint stores a secure message .
 If the recipient is a respondent it will also send an email via Notify.Gov.
-Then inform the case service that a message has been sent

 Note, the message post must have a Content-Type header of `application/json` , else it will return an error.
 Note, V2 uses messages , V1 uses message (singular)